 - Creating opportunities in the U.S. to leverage international learning about the power of and return on investments in women through event such as the Aspen ThinkXChange and the Women & the Economy Roundtable.

-- Elevating the voices of low-income parents and children and the power of two-generation solutions through media partnerships, focus groups, and convenings.
+- Elevating the voices of low-income parents and children and the power of two-generation solutions through media partnerships, focus groups, and events.

-Whether you are a policy expert, program leader, researcher, public official, or business leader, there are ways to spark a two-generation conversation in your own work.
+Whether you are a policy expert, program leader, researcher, public official, or business leader, there are ways to spark and expand a two-generation conversation in your own work.
 To find out how, click here.